Category: Poems and Prose Poems

 In the gentle maze of my mind’s center, images related to the transfer of Dad’s military property appear: my father is in the sleeping bag, 21 years old and having just seen the ocean for the first time, and now it is 2020 and a new person is snuggling into the bedding, someone who needs it.

 Dad, I see your spirit in the sleeping-bag gift.
 I remember how you volunteered as a job counselor for a local shelter and as a cancer-hotline listener.
-I still see you in acts of service and care, the unrolling of a temporary bed, its careful placement in a tent, a shelter during a time of pain.
+I still see you in acts of service like the unrolling of a temporary bed and Its careful placement in a tent, a shelter during a time of pain.
 If you could send a message to your brother or sister in sleep, I believe it might go like this:

 Take this donation with my blessing and heartfelt prayers for your well-being.
 May it provide a protective layer between you and the hard ground below as well as the cold air above.